ptbjack/Library/Mi/Capture/Foucault/The History of Sexuality.md

 Since the 19th century, *scientia sexualis* also functioned as an *ars erotica*.
 - Pleasure in the truth of pleasure, specific pleasure of the true discourse on pleasure, **pleasure of analysis**

+## IV.
+The Deployment of Sexuality
+### 1. Objective

+Repression is more primary than throttled rebellious energy.
+Illusion of repression and vanity is exerted afterwards, on the power relation.

+Analytics of power can be constituted only free from **"juridico-discursive" representation of power** which neglects the productive effectiveness, strategic resourcefulness and positivity of power:
+- Repression of instincts and theory of the law as constitutive of desire both rely on this representation.
+The only difference is between a promise of liberation and affirmation of desire.
+- *Negative relation* between power and sex (rejection, exclusion, refusal, concealment etc.), the effects of power take the general form of limit and lack.
+	- paradox of effectiveness: incapable of doing anything except to render what it dominates incapable of doing anything other than what power allows to do it.
+- *Insistence of the rule* : power dictates its law to sex and places it in a binary system (licit-illicit).
+Power's hold is maintained through discourse, "it speaks and that is the rule".
+- *Cycle of prohibition* : power employs nothing more than a law of prohibition (thou shalt not exist, except in darkness and secrecy).
+"Do not appear if you do not want to disappear".
+- *Logic of censorhip* : affirming that sex is not permitted, preventing it from being ssaid, denying that it exists.
+	- injunction of nonexistence, nonmanifestation, and silence.
+- *uniformity of the apparatus* : effects same at all levels, the subject constituted as he who obeys (legislative power - obedient subject)

+Power is accepted as a pure limit on freedom, it is tolerable only on condition that it mask a substantial part of itself.
+Institutions of power since the Middle Ages, form a unitary regime, identify their will with the law and act through mechanisms of interdiction and sanction.
+- *pax et justitita*: peace as prohibition of feudal or private wars and justice as a way of suspending the private settling of lawsuits.
+- In Western societies, exercise of power is formulated in terms of law.

+Political criticism in 18th century France condemned monarchy which set itself above the laws, but did not challenge the principle of law as the form of power.
+- 19th century critique of law carried out the **assumption that power must be exercised in accordance with a fundamental lawfulness.**
+- "In political thought and analysis, we still have not cut off the head of the king."

+New mechanisms of power are irreducible to the representation of law.
+- new: men as living bodies
+	- right → technique
+	- law → normalization
+	- punishment → control
+We must consider consider sex without the law and power without the king.

+### 2. Method

+Power != a general system of domination exerted by one group over another, a system pervading the entire social body.

+**Power is the multiplicity of force relations immanent in the sphere in which they operate and which constitute their own organization.**
+- No primary existence of a central point.
+- Moving substrate of force relations which engender local and unstable states of power.
+- Power is everywhere; not because it embraces everything, but because it comes from everywhere.
+- Nominalist take: Power is not an institution/structure; it is the name that one attributes to a complex strategical situation in a particular society.
+- Multiplicity of force relations can be partially coded -never totally- in the form of "war" or "politics", **two strategies for integrating heterogeneous, unstable force relations.**
+- Relations of power are immanent in relationships, they are the immediate effects of the divisions which occur in the latter.
+- Power comes from below. **There is no binary and all-encompassing opposition between rulrs and ruled at the root of power relations, serving as a general matrix.**
+	- cleavage that run through the social body as a whole.
+- Power relations are both **intentional and nonsubjective.** They are imbued with calculation, but doesn't result from the decision of an individual subject.
+	- anonymous, unspoken strategies which coordinate the tactics.
+- Resistance is internal to power and everywhere present.
+	- There is no single locus of great Refusal, source of all rebellions, or pure law of the revolutionary.
+	- Resistances **are the odd term in relations of power, they are inscribed in the relations as an irreducible opposite**.

+Cautionary prescriptions:
+1. *Rule of immanence:* sexuality was constituted as an area of investiagion only because relations of power had established it as a possible object.
+2. *Rules of continual variations:* relations of power are matrices of transformations, not static forms of distribution (those that have it, those that don't)
+3. *Rules of double conditioning:* there is no two levels of power, no discontinuity.
+	- The father is not "representative" of the sovereign or the state, or vice versa.
+The family and society do not duplicate each other.
+The family organization was used to support the maneuvers employed for the Malthusian control of the birthrate, for medicalization of sex and psychiatrization of its nongenital forms.
+4. *Rule of the tactical polyvalence of discourses:*
+	- Silence and secrecy are shelter for power, anchor its prohibitions; they also provide for relatively obscure areas of tolerance.
+(Big Other of appearances)
+		- Sodomy: two-fold operation of extreme severity and widespread tolerance.
+		- Social controls into the area of "perversity" accompanied **"reverse" discourse**: homosexuality began to speak in its own behalf, demand that its "naturality" be acknowledge, using the same categories by which it was medically disqualified.

+### 3. Domain

+Four strategic unities:
+1. *Hysterization of women's bodies*:
+	- medicine -- intrinsic pathology of the feminine body
+	- the Mother: organic communication with the social body, had to esure the family space and the life of children (biologico-moral responsibility)
+2. *Pedagogization of children's sex*:
+	- sexual activity natural and contrary to nature at the same time
+	- war against onanism, dangers of sexuality need to be monitored, taken charge of
+3. *Socialization of procreative behavior*:
+	- "responsibilization" of couples with regard to the social body as a whole
+	- Medical socialization: pathogenic value attributed to birth-control practices.
+4. *Psychiatrization of perverse pleasure*

+Four figures: hysterical woman, masturbating child, Malthusian couple, perverse adult.

+Production of sexuality; sexuality as a historical construct, surface network.
+- *deployment of alliance*: system of marriage, fixation of kinship ties, transmission of names and possessions.
+	- system of rules, defining the licit and illicit
+	- reproduces the interplay of relations and maintains the law that governs them
+- *deployment of sexuality*: sensations of the body, quality of pleasures, nature of impressions
+	- mobile, polymorphous, contingent techniques of power
+	- ensures continual extension of areas and forms of control
+	- proliferating, annexing, creating, penetrating bodies in an increasingly detailed way
+- problematic of relations → problematic of the "flesh"
+	- more secret forms of enjoyment
+- **Family is the interchange of sexuality and alliance**: it conveys the law in the deployment of sexuality and the economy of pleasure and intensity of sensations in the regime of alliance.